Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Conclusion Future Work

 \section{Conclusion \& Future Work}

 Our automated approach ``reinvigorates'' feature logging statement levels based on ``interest'' of surrounding code as determined by software repository mining.
 Distinguishing feature logs is performed via introduced heuristics.
 The approach is implemented as an Eclipse IDE plug-in, using JGit and Mylyn, and evaluated on \NumProjects\ projects with \MLOC\ MLOC and \logsThousands\ logging statements.
-Our tool successfully analyzes \analyzedPercentage\ of logging statements, increases log level distributions by \distributionPercentageIncreaseApprox, identifies manually modified logs with an \recallApprox\ recall and an \levelDirectionSuccessRateApprox\ level-direction match rate, increases the focus of logs within bug fix contexts \bugsIdealVersusActualRateApprox\ of the time, and integrated transformations into several projects.
+Our tool successfully analyzes \analyzedPercentage\ of logging statements, increases log level distributions by \distributionPercentageIncreaseApprox, increases the focus of logs within bug fix contexts \bugsIdealVersusActualRateApprox\ of the time, and integrated transformations into several projects.
 In the future, we will explore leveraging existing Mylyn task contexts, expanding the heuristics, and surveying developers.
+In addition, we will enhance our algorithm to partition DOI ranges by using Machine Learning approaches.